This video is a part of the ThinkCERCA Training Courses, which teachers can access while logged into ThinkCERCA.

 Where to find Skills Lessons

-There are three ways to access a Skills Lesson:
+There are two ways to access a Skills Lesson:

 View this article for detailed instructions on how to assign a Skills lesson.